 Some states have a grace period for new cars.
 California, on the other hand, does not have any sort of grace period.
 This means you must have coverage when you drive your vehicle off the lot.
 You’ll have to add your new car to your existing policy so that you can leave with your car.

 California Drunk Driving Laws

 Driving while under the influence of drugs or alcohol can land you in some big trouble.
 It’s sure to have an impact on your car insurance rates.
 But it can also net you huge fines and possible jail time.
-California has its own policies for how it deals with DUI offenses.
+California imposes severe penalties for DUI offenses.

-Here’s what’ll happen if you’re a first-time DUI offender in California:
+Here’s what’ll happen if you’re a first-time DUI offender:

 - License suspension for up to six months